 Kingslinger Soft Wash System

-The Kingslinger Soft Wash System Air Diaphragm includes a Flo-Jet air diaphragm pump (you choose 5GPM or 10GPM); the GF Valve Mixing Station for metering your bleach, water, and soap; and the Tsunami Air Water Separator.
-All you have to supply are your plumbing kits from the mixing valves to your tanks and hose reel and bulkhead fittings for the tanks.
-Or you can choose the Plumbing Package that comes with all the fittings and hose you need.
-You can easily mount the pump station to the compressor following our video directions below.
+The one and only Kingslinger Soft Wash System Air Diaphragm includes a Flo-Jet air diaphragm pump (you choose 5GPM or 10GPM); the GF Valve Mixing Station for metering your bleach, water, and soap; and the Tsunami Air Water Separator, all mounted on a metal plate for stability.

 - 5 HP Honda Industrial OHC/OHV premium residential gas engine

 - Maximum Pressure: CFM at 90 PSI: 5.0; CFM at 40 PSI:6.9;

 - Comes with a Quart of Engine Oil that you must put in prior to using.

 - Dimensions L x W x H (in) 24-1/2″ x 21-1/2″ x 20″

 - You will need to purchase the Compressor yourself directly from Northern Tool.
 Any warranty or repair issues will have to be handled between you and Northern Tool.